-The Mühle R41 traditional safety razor is an extraordinary open comb razor made for pros with thick hair.
-The R41 stands out as one of the most aggressive razors you can shave with that isn't a straight razor because of the blade angle.
+The Mühle R41 double edged safety razor with a traditional open comb design is an extraordinary piece of wet shaving equipment made for pros with thick hair.
+The R41 is a beautiful razor that stands out as one of the most aggressive razors you can shave with a de blade that isn't a straight razor.
 Higher on the aggressiveness scale...
 It's nicknamed "The Beast" after all.

-The Muhle safety razor traditional R41 is my favorite razor to tame heavier beard growth, the nemesis of thick coarse beards, and stubble.
-But, it is not for entry-level wet shavers as it commands a focused delicate approach and the correct technique to wield the full power of this serial shaver.
+The Mühle R41 is a great safety a favorite razor in my collection to tame heavier beard growth.
+The R41 is the nemesis of thick coarse beards, and stubble.
+But, it is not a first safety razor for entry-level wet shavers as it commands a focused delicate approach, short strokes and the right technique to wield the full power of this serial shaver.

 You can always tell you are staring the beast in the eyes when you recognize the scales on the handle of the R41, a sleek, knurled, wave-like pattern like a mythical dragon, a regal and modern style that sets this razor apart.

-For those with sensitive skin who want a more mild shave but still need to tame The Beast, try less aggressive razors.
-Pop in a softer blade-like Astra blades, Gillette 7 O’clock Super Stainless Razor Blades Derby, Kai, Shark, Personna, or Wilkinson sword.
+For those with sensitive skin who want a more mild shave but still need to tame the beast steer clear from very sharp blades Pop in a softer blade-like Astra blades, Gillette 7 O’clock Super Stainless Razor Blades Derby, Kai, Shark, Personna, or Wilkinson sword.
 Heed the warning for reaching for Feather blades unless you have your shaving triage kit ready.

 Expect to feel like a treasure hunter with a machete in the overgrown jungles of South America searching for the lost city of gold, with this double edge safety razor.

-Mühle is a 75-year-old family business that brings a close level of detail and a sense of stark funkiness to everything it does.
+Mühle shaving products are a 75-year-old family business that brings a close level of detail and a sense of stark funkiness to everything it does.
 Even though they are based in the far-flung Ore Mountains of Germany and rooted in generations of safety razor smithing tradition, they are remarkably cosmopolitan in taste.
 The combination means you get old-world quality with the design sensibilities of modern art.

 The Muhle R41 is one of many models of Mühle safetyrazor.
-They're infamous for their various wood-handle de razors, but you can find anything from jet black stainless steel double edge safety razors to an organic face wash that makes you smell like money.
+Muhle double edge razors are famous for their various wood-handle de razors, but you can find anything from jet black stainless steel double edge safety razors to an organic face wash that makes you smell like money.